Stability AI Wins Copyright Case

 4 November 2025

-Stability AI has largely won a UK High Court case against Getty Images regarding copyright infringement.
-Getty claimed Stability AI unlawfully used its images to train its Stable Diffusion model.
-The court ruled that Stability AI's model did not store or reproduce copyrighted works, thus not infringing on Getty's copyright.
-However, Stability AI was found to have infringed on Getty's trademark due to the reproduction of Getty's iStock watermark in some AI-generated images.
-Getty dropped its primary copyright claim, citing evidential and jurisdictional challenges.
-The remaining claims of trademark misuse and secondary copyright infringement could set a precedent.
-The ruling highlights the complexities of AI copyright law, especially concerning training data and the balance between creative industries and AI development.
+Stability AI largely prevailed in a UK High Court case against Getty Images.
+The court ruled that Stability AI's Stable Diffusion model did not infringe Getty's primary copyright claim by storing or reproducing copyrighted works during training.
+However, Stability AI was found to have infringed Getty's trademark due to the reproduction of Getty's iStock watermark within some AI-generated images.
+Getty withdrew its main copyright claim, citing evidential and jurisdictional challenges, leaving trademark misuse and secondary copyright infringement claims pending.

 Source:ft.com